InnovateForVegas/.github/CONTRIBUTING.md

 > (d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.
 >

-Commits to a git repository, including our repositories maintained on GitHub, must be submitted with a *signoff* option set, attesting to compliance with the Developer Certification of Origin policy.
-Submissions of creative work to any repository should include that signoff, as documented here:
+Additions or changes to a git repository ("commits"), including our repositories maintained on GitHub, must be submitted with a *signoff* option set, attesting to compliance with the Developer Certification of Origin policy.
+Submissions of creative work to any repository should include that signoff, the process documented here:

 * [Git -s/--signoff commit switch](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s)
 * [GitHub Commit Signoffs](https://docs.github.com/en/organizations/managing-organization-settings/managing-the-commit-signoff-policy-for-your-organization#about-commit-signoffs)

-GitHub.com is considered a single source of truth regarding contributions of creative works, attestation of eligibility of those contributions, and attribution of those contributions to individual or business entities as named contributors.
+As of this writing, GitHub.com is considered the single source of truth for Innovate for Vegas Foundation regarding contributions of creative works, attestation of eligibility of those contributions, and attribution of those contributions to individual or business entities as named contributors, with regard to our entities.

-## Copyright, Copyright Assignment, and Licensing of Contributed Creative Work
+## Copyright and License

-Any and all creative work contributed to this project repository by any contributor must be owned by that contributor, or that contributor must obtain permission from the owner of the creative work explicitly granting permission to contribute that creative work to this repository.
+Any and all creative work contributed to this entity by any contributor must be owned by that contributor, or that contributor must possess or obtain permission from the owner of the creative work explicitly granting permission to contribute that creative work to this entity.

+Any and all entities maintained by Innovate for Vegas Foundation, found directly or referenced within our GitHUb organization, shall be copyright Innovate for Vegas Foundation unless otherwise stated per entity.

+### Copyright Assignment

-A contributor to this repository shall make any contributions such that they comply with, and will be governed by, the selected license for that project repository, irrevocably and in perpetuity.
+A contributor to this entity shall make any contributions such that they comply with, and will be governed by, the selected license for the entity, irrevocably and in perpetuity.
 Contributor agrees to assign copyright of contributed creative work to the Innovate for Vegas Foundation, irrevocably and in perpetuity.

+### Licensing of Creative Works and Entity Outcomes

-A particular Component Project repository will be developed with a stated license, for example the selected software coding repository default is likely the gpl-3.0 license, though lgpl-3.0 or some similar license might be appropriate in some cases.
-If at any time during the life of an Initiative or its Component Project Repositories, a change in license is necessary, contributors agree to such license changes and will be apprised if possible if and when such changes occur.
+A particular entity will be developed with a stated license, for example the selected software coding repository default is likely the gpl-3.0 license, though lgpl-3.0 or some similar license might be appropriate in some cases.
+If at any time during the life of an entity, a change in license is necessary, contributors agree to such license changes and will be apprised if possible if and when such changes occur.

 Visit the [Choose a License Appendix](https://choosealicense.com/appendix/) for a table of licenses and basic information about them as a starting point for license research and selection.